babylonchain/btc-staker/README.md

 - **Linux** `~/.Stakerd`
 - **Windows** `C:\Users\<username>\AppData\Local\Stakerd`

-Below are some important parameters of the `stakerd.conf` file.
+In the following, we go through important parameters of the `stakerd.conf` file.

 #### Babylon configuration